fkozlicki/fkozlicki/README.md

 	university: "Maria Curie-Sklodowska University - CS",
 	languages: ["polish", "english"],
 	employed: false,
-	bio: "1st year student and self-taught frontend dev (wannabe).
-	I have no clue how to reverse LinkedList but can help you center a div.
-	If you want to ask about something more feel free to cantact me.", };
+	bio: "I am a self-taught frontend developer, you can find here repos of projects and challanges I've been working on.
+If you want to ask me something or need a help with centering a div feel free to contact me.",
+};
 ```